top of page

 • Information about your general state of health.

-Information collected from your medical records will also be linked with administrative health dataset.
+Information collected from your medical records will also be linked with administrative health

-Administrative datasets are data collected for the purposes of running and managing Australia’s
+datasets and other approved databases.
+Administrative datasets are data collected for the

-health systems at the state and federal level.
-Information in the federal datasets can include claims
+Information in the federal datasets can include claims from the Medicare Benefits Schedule

-from the Medicare Benefits Schedule (i.e. GP visits), the Pharmaceutical Benefits Scheme (i.e.
+(i.e. GP visits), the Pharmaceutical Benefits Scheme (i.e. medications) or the National Death

-medications) or the National Death Index (mortality data).
-Information from the state datasets can
+Index (mortality data).
+Information from the state datasets can include hospital admissions,

-administrative datasets can provide a rich source of information about how people interact with the
+provide a rich source of information about how people interact with the health system and can

-health system and can provide insights that can improve health service delivery for people with
+provide insights that can improve health service delivery for people with congenital heart disease.

 Participating in the Registry will not require you to have any additional procedures or tests.